Toyota RAV4 2013-2018: problems, reliability, pros and cons

 It comes with a 4-cylinder engine and a proven conventional 6-speed automatic transmission.
 The rear 60/40 split seat reclines and folds down flat.
 With rear seats folded, the RAV4 offers 73.4 cu. ft. of cargo capacity.

-The RAV4 Hybrid was added for 2016, but is rare and not covered in this review.
-Is the Toyota RAV4 reliable?
-How is the engine and AWD system?
-What are the reported problems?
+The RAV4 Hybrid was added for 2016, but is rare and is not covered in this review.
+Let's start with pros and cons:

 Several owners mentioned that the navigation/rear view camera screen is difficult to see in daylight because of the glare.
 We found aftermarket screen shades sold on Amazon, but reviews are mixed.